Ayele-Tesema/PGA_PGD_Predictor/README.md

 To successfully run the tool, please follow these steps:

 1. **Install Python**
-   - Ensure Python is installed on your system. you can download and install it from the [official Python website](https://www.python.org/).
+   - Ensure Python is installed on your system.
+You can download and install it from the [official Python website](https://www.python.org/).

 2. **Install Required Libraries**
    - Install the necessary Python libraries by opening your terminal or command prompt and running the following command: